luismezaf/permission-manager-ts/README.md

   "all.tasks": ['list.tasks', 'create.tasks', 'update.tasks', 'delete.tasks']
 };

-const permissions = definePermissions(systemPermissions, { groups }).grant(user.permissions);
+const permissions = definePermissions(projectPermissions, { groups }).grant(user.permissions);
 ```

-This way, you are not adding a new permission to your system permissions set, so you will not receive a recommendation like "canAllTasks()" which doesn't make any sense in this scenario.
+This way, you are not adding a new permission to your project permissions set, so you will not receive a recommendation like "canAllTasks()" which doesn't make any sense in this scenario.

 Now, assuming that the user has the "all.tasks" permission, it will be granted all the permissions of the group.